Make a Diet Plan that Works for You

 Basically, if you want your body to function well, you need to provide it with the necessary ingredients.
-Processed foods contain certain chemicals that do not only impact your weight, but can also impact the brain in the negative way.
+Processed foods contain certain chemicals that do not only impact your weight but can also impact the brain in a negative way.

-Still, many studies suggest that too much glucose is very bad for brain fuctions.
-If you want to reduce the stress and frustration, do your brain a favor and cut out large amounts of sugar from your meals.
+Still, many studies suggest that too much glucose is very bad for brain functions.
+If you want to reduce stress and frustration, do your brain a favor and cut out large amounts of sugar from your meals.

 Step 3: Control Your Intake

-A proper diet does not only consider what you eat, but of when you eat, too.
-Many people get carried away with tough diets and let their brain starve.
+A proper diet does not only consider what you eat but of when you eat, too.
+Many people get carried away with tough diets and let their brains starve.
 When the blood sugar drops due to starving, the brain becomes irritated, depressed. and tired.

 Why put your brain through this torture?

 The goal of your diet is to work on both your physical and mental health.

 You can achieve this by setting a regimen that will not reduce the energy of your brain but will provide it with the exact amount of energy it needs to function properly.